Luca-spopo/Luca-spopo.github.io/content/project/bakagaijin.md

   * Tables "fetched" from element data are copied by value when sent to the VM, and thus any changes made to them do not reflect on the element data until they are manually copied back.
 This leads to thread safety issues that need to be stepped around.
   * MTA has an event system for these elements, and these elements form a tree that the event is propagated through.

     Thus, element data and event handlers on elements are one way of communicating with other resources.

 2. MTA offers the concept of "exported" functions.
 A resource may declare (in its configuration files) that it is exporting certain global functions.
 Other resources are then allowed to call such exported functions through the syntax of `exports.remoteResourceName.functionName(exports.remoteResourceName, ...)`.
   * This changes the signature of the originally exported function, as it has an additional self parameter now.
   * The function must be declared as exported statically before the resource is loaded.
   * The function must be global and named.
-Lambdas and local functions aren't allowed.
+Anonymous functions and local functions aren't allowed.
   * The configuration is stored in an XML file.
 Nobody wants to touch the XML files.
   * The parameters and return values are still stripped of any values the C interface cannot comprehend (functions, threads, tables values/keys that are functions/threads)
   * Any tables that are returned or passed as parameters are still copied by value.